-To understand what went wrong, let's start all over again, but instead of considering a static (frozen-in) deformation, take a dynamical one, i.e., a phonon mode.
-By performing a long-wave expansion of the equations of motion one obtains,^{13,14} for the second-order eigendisplacements, where m{κ} are atomic masses and $M = \sum{\kappa} m_k$.
-Eq.
-(33) is in all respect analogous to Eq.
-(32), except for the additional term that appears on the right-hand side (rhs) of the latter.
-It is trivial to check that the sublattice sum of the rhs now correctly vanishes, providing us with well-defined values (modulo a rigid translation) for the Ntensor components.
+To understand what went wrong, let us start all over again, but instead of considering a static (frozen-in) deformation, take a dynamical one, i.e. a phonon mode.
+By performing a long-wave expansion of the equations of motion one obtains,^{13,14} for the secondorder eigendisplacements, providing us with well-defined values (modulo a rigid translation) for the N-tensor components.
 This confirms our earlier suspicions that, unlike piezoelectricity, flexoelectricity is a genuinely dynamical effect: only in a sound wave are the internal strains well defined, and these internal strains depend explicitly on atomic masses.
 In retrospect, this conclusion is not entirely surprising.
 A uniform strain can always be generated and sustained by applying an appropriate distribution of external loads to the surface of the sample.
 This is not the case for a strain gradient: in general, a uniform force field applied to each material point of the sample is necessary to generate a given component of $\varepsilon{\beta\gamma,\lambda}$.
-Such a uniform force can be, e.g., generated by a gravitational field14 or, as in the above example of the sound wave, by the acceleration of each material point during its periodic oscillation.13 In either case, the result directly depends on the atomic masses.
+Such a uniform force can be, e.g. generated by a gravitational field14 or, as in the above example of the sound wave, by the acceleration of each material point during its periodic oscillation.13 In either case, the result directly depends on the atomic masses.